-The Global Ceramic segment designs, manufactures, sources, distributes and markets a broad line of ceramic tile, porcelain tile and natural stone products.
-Products are distributed through various distribution channels including independent distributors, home center retailers, Company-operated service centers and stores, ceramic specialists, commercial contractors, Kerama Marazzi branded stores and directly to commercial end users.
+The Global Ceramic segment designs, markets, manufactures, distributes and sources a broad line of ceramic tile, porcelain tile and natural stone products.
+Products are distributed through various distribution channels including independent distributors, home centers, Company-operated service centers and stores, ceramic specialists, commercial contractors, and directly to commercial end users.
 The business is organized to address the specific customer needs of each distribution channel with dedicated sales forces that support the various channels.

-The Company provides customers with one of the ceramic tile industry's broadest product lines-a complete selection of glazed floor tile, glazed wall tile, glazed and unglazed ceramic mosaic tile, porcelain tile, quarry tile and stone products, as well as installation products.
+The Company provides customers with one of the ceramic tile industry's broadest product lines-a complete selection of glazed floor tile, glazed wall tile, mosaic tile, porcelain tile, quarry tile, stone products, and installation products.
 In addition to products manufactured by the Company's ceramic tile business, the Company also sources products from other manufacturers to enhance its product offering.